Enis Bardhi: Trabzonspor

-On 12 August 2022, Bardhi moved to Turkish Süper Lig club Trabzonspor.
+On 12 August 2022, following Levante's relegation from La Liga, Bardhi moved to Turkish Süper Lig club Trabzonspor.
+On 15 January 2025 his contract with the club was mutually terminated.

+Bodrum F.K.

+On 24 January 2025 Turkish Süper Lig club Bodrum F.K. announced the signing of Bardhi until the end of the season.
+He debuted with his new team on January 26, subbing in for Jonathan Okita at minute 83 of the game played against Eyüpspor.
+Bardhi would begin his next match, played against Konyaspor on 31 January 2025, on the bench as well, subbing in for Celal Dumanlı at 62’.
+He played his first match as a part of Bodrum’s starting 11 at his next game, a Turkish Cup match played against Antalyaspor on 5 February 2025.

 International career

 Bardhi was born in Macedonia to a Kosovar Albanian family and was thus eligible to represent Macedonia, Albania or Kosovo.
 Bardhi desired to represent Albania, stating "I do not believe there is an Albanian born in Skopje, with Albanian families, who would not want to play for Albania".
 Redi Jupi, who was appointed as scouting manager for the Albanian Football Association, never approached Bardhi or responded to Bardhi's agents.
 With Football Federation of Macedonia showing genuine interest and Bardhi viewing the Albanian Football Association's handling of the situation and response as unprofessional, he accepted the call-up for Macedonia.

 However, Jetmir Salihu, a representative for the Albanian Football Association, dismissed Bardhi's claim, unveiling all the text messages between him and the player, showing that Bardhi was never interested in playing for Albania in the first place.
 He also accused the player of trying to damage the image of the association with the aim to be seen as a hero to Albanian people, stating: "Since 2010 I've had hundreds of such cases, footballers that have refused the national team and at the end they came out with such statements because they want to make FSHF guilty so they can win the sympathy of Albanians."

-Bardhi represented North Macedonia at under-17, under-19 and under-21 levels before making his senior international debut on 27 March 2015, coming on as a first-half substitute for Artim Položani in a 2–1 UEFA Euro 2016 qualifying home loss against Belarus.
+Bardhi represented Macedonia at under-17, under-19 and under-21 levels before making his senior international debut on 27 March 2015, coming on as a first-half substitute for Artim Položani in a 2–1 UEFA Euro 2016 qualifying home loss against Belarus.

 Bardhi was part of North Macedonia's UEFA Euro 2020 squad, starting in all three of their group stage games.
+In September 2023, he became the captain of the North Macedonia national football team.